Direcaoass/RestaurantPage/README.md

-# RestaurantPage
+# RestaurantPage.
-Build to practice webpack, es6modules and template string
+Built to practice webpack, es6modules and template string